What Causes Anxiety Disorders?

 Panic disorder: In addition to attacks of anxiety, called panic attacks, common symptoms of panic disorders are stomach upset, palpitations (feeling your heart beat), dizziness, and shortness of breath.
 These same symptoms also can be caused by caffeine consumption, amphetamines ("speed" is the street slang for amphetamines when they are not prescribed by a doctor), an overactive thyroid, abnormal heart rhythms, and other heart abnormalities (such as mitral valve prolapse).
-The panic attack sufferer may experience their mind going blank or that they somehow do not feel real, in that they feel as if they are looking at themselves from outside of themselves.
+The panic attack sufferers may experience their mind going blank or that they somehow do not feel real, in that they feel as if they are looking at themselves from outside of themselves.
 In order to qualify for the diagnosis of panic disorder, the individual would experience repeated panic attacks rather than just one episode.

 Generalized anxiety disorder: Those who endure this condition experience numerous worries that are more often on the mind of the sufferer than not.
 Those worries interfere with the person's ability to sleep, frequently affect appetite, energy level, concentration, and other aspects of daily functioning.

 Phobic disorders: People with phobias experience irrational fear that may rise to the level of panic attacks in response to a specific thing or situation.
 Examples of phobias include fears of spiders, insects in general, open spaces, closed-in spaces, air travel, heights, and social anxiety.